fisherynwa/multi_pfa/README.txt

 	y - The nominal categorical outcome.
 Either a vector or a data matrix that consists of outcomes of multinomial (random) counts.

 	tval - A sequence of rejection thresholds.
 The program accepts default parameters.
-		   Please note: since the program aims to execute multi-sample comprasions.
+		   Please note: Since the program aims to execute multi-sample comparisons.
 		   'tval' accepts a list of sequences for each baseline-category comparison.
 		   In our example, we used a three-class outcome variable.
 		   To this end, in our script, we set two sequences for tvals.